 For those with commercial licenses, a boating DUI in Wisconsin carries the same legal limit as drunk driving which has a BAC of 0.04% or higher.

-Boating DUIs affect men and women of all ages; however, young adults and college students are most at risk for getting a boat DUI.
+Boating DUIs affect men and women of all ages; however, young adults and college students are most at risk for getting a boating DUI.
 The most common boating DUIs occur before, during or after "tie-ups."
 Even those who were not operating a boat under the influence risk getting a DUI after the party when police are heavily patrolling the surrounding roadways and parking lots.